NateWr/good-reviews-wp/readme.txt

 Add reviews and testimonials to your website and easily display them in posts, pages or widgets using a search-engine-friendly Schema markup.

-This plugin allows you to add reviews to your website.
-It will output reviews using Schema.org markup to help search engines like Google identify and integrate the reviews with your listing.
+This plugin will output reviews using Schema.org markup to help search engines like Google identify and integrate the reviews with your listing.

 * Add 5-star or numbered ratings to reviews
 * Add a photo of the reviewer